bbauska/W3Cx-1of5-CSS.0x/README.md

    alt="W3C logo." />
 </p>

-### As steward of global Web standards, W3C\'s mission is to safeguard the openness, accessibility, and freedom of the World Wide Web from a technical perspective.
+<h4>As steward of global Web standards, W3C\'s mission is to safeguard the openness, accessibility, and freedom of the World Wide Web from a technical perspective.</h4>

 W3C\'s primary activity is to develop protocols and guidelines that ensure long-term growth for the Web.
 The widely adopted Web standards define key parts of what actually makes the World Wide Web work.